Dartmouth Outing Club: History

+The club faced a usual ebb and flow of activity for the later decades of the 20th century, but after the death of kayaker Mimi LeBeau on a kayaking trip in 1989, the club began to enforce stricter safety procedures.
+There was a board of students, administrators, and outside experts created to review trip proposals and ensure the safety of the club's activities.
+Several outside organizations such as National Outdoor Leadership School (NOLS) and Outward Bound were brought in to provide training for group and trip leaders.

+Between 2001 and 2004, several directors of the club came and went, but notably in 2004, Andy Harvard was hired as the director of outdoor programs.
+A Dartmouth graduate himself, he had knowledge of the club from his time there as a student.
+Throughout his time as director, he shifted the focus in leadership of the club from the administration back towards the students, as it had been in previous years.
+Harvard was forcibly retired from his position in 2008 and died in 2019 due to younger-onset Alzheimer's.

+After Harvard's departure, the club found their next director in then-dean and assistant to the president, Dan Nelson.
+Like Harvard, Nelson had also been active in the club during his time there as a student.
+Some of his main focuses for the future of the club are to increase its visibility on campus, include more minorities and lower-income students, and continue the club's long-running legacy of being mainly student driven.

 Mount Moosilauke and the White Mountains

+One of the Dartmouth Outing Club's unique features is that they own and maintain a variety of cabins and facilities that they use to conduct club activities.

 The club had acquired a log cabin at the base of Mount Moosilauke by 1913, and was building another cabin nearby.
 Upon hearing this news, Johnny Johnson, Dartmouth class of 1866, decided to donate much of his real estate investments to the club.
 His donations led to a chain of cabins through the White Mountains, reaching a peak of 30 in number during the 1930s.

 In 1926, the club's trail officially became a 75 mi part of the Appalachian Trail, and member clubs such as Cabin and Trail began to be formed.
 The same year, the DOC established the Intercollegiate Winter Sports Union.
 The club was soon granted the Moosilauke Summit House, which served as a hotel and received nearly 3300 guests per year.

 1935 saw the fire which destroyed Moosilauke's log cabin.
 After further investment in surrounding lands, the Moosilauke Ravine Lodge was built in 1939 as one of the largest log buildings in New Hampshire.